DevExpress-Examples/winforms-pivot-display-the-customization-form-near-the-pivotgrid/Readme.md

 ![screenshot](./images/screenshot.png)

-The form is located in the [SplitContainerControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SplitContainerControl) - a parent container for the Pivot Grid and Customization Form.
+The form is located in [SplitContainerControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SplitContainerControl) - a parent container for the Pivot Grid and Customization Form.
 To specify the SplitContainer's panel as the Customization Form's owner, handle the [PivotGridControl.ShowingCustomizationForm](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.ShowingCustomizationForm) event and use the [e.ParentControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.CustomizationFormShowingEventArgs.ParentControl) property.

 Specify the form's appearance with the [PivotGridOptionsCustomization.CustomizationFormStyle](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridOptionsCustomization.CustomizationFormStyle) property.